smol-ai/logger/README.md

 <img width="1451" alt="image" src="https://github.com/smol-ai/logger/assets/6764957/3f6500cd-9a42-43ec-8aba-c5930fb568a1">

+Note the header is taken from the first log - and most likely will not fully match up to the body of all the logs especially if you have irregularly shaped logs.
+We trust that you'll be able to figure out how to retitle them yourself if they are impt enough in the spreadsheet.

 > Will take a PR to make this programmatically runnable (and not just a CLI) if that is something you want.